BLCM/DataDumper/README.md

 9. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
 See below for known locations of personal information (steam username/userid, hostname, etc).
+10. Head back into BL2 as Krieg and manually dump `GD_Lilac_Skills_Hellborn.Skills.Projectile_FireBall:BehaviorProviderDefinition_0.Behavior_AttemptStatusEffect_1`, saving it inside `Behavior_AttemptStatusEffect.dump` once you're out.
-10. Run `generate_blcmm_data.py` - this will generate OE-compatible files
+11. Run `generate_blcmm_data.py` - this will generate OE-compatible files
    inside the directory `generated_blcmm_data`
-11. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
+12. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.

 Steps 1 and 2 should take about two hours each, and generate about a 6GB